vlitejs/vlite/CONTRIBUTING.md

 - `./config` - Contains configuration files for ESLint, Stylelint, postCSS, Prettier, Babel and Webpack.
 - `./src` - Contains the source code.
 The codebase is written in `ES2015` in TypeScript.
 - `./examples` - Contains the examples code.
-The codebase is written in `ES2015` in TypeScript.

 ## Pull requests